solidify/jira-azuredevops-migrator/docs/faq.md

   - password: **user password** (same as login)
   - password: **API token**

+### Issues with escape sequences in credentials

 Another problem could be that you have characters in your `--password` parameter that is reserved by the terminal, e.g. **dollar sign** ($) in Powershell.
 A potential solution sometimes is to escape any dollar sign characters.
 So make sure that your `--password` parameter is properly escaped, depending on what terminal you are using.
 Example for Powershell: `$` becomes `$.
 Otherwise you can always try a different terminal like CMD or bash.

+### Issues with Captcha

+For some instances of Jira Server and some security configurations, the user can become silently locked out of Jira after repeated failed attempts to use the API Token.

+The solution is usually to navigate to your Jira project in a web browser, log out and log in again.
+If you are presented with a CAPTCHA, go ahead and solve the CAPTCHA and log in.
+You should now be able to authenticate to the Rest API again.

+If you regularly face this problem, we would recommend authenticating with **username and password** instead of the API Token.

+### Issues with user permissions

 If you are still not able to authenticate.
 Try and run the tool as another user.
 Also make sure to try as a user with admin privileges in your Jira organization.